Are you interested in law, have attention to detail, good communication skills and a logical mindset? Then, a career as a lawyer could be for you.

 Step 1: Complete a Law Degree or an Equivalent Course

-To become a lawyer in Australia in Australia, you must study a Bachelor of Law (LLB) or a Juris Doctor (JD) postgraduate degree.
-The Law Society of the territory or state where you choose to practise must recognise those degrees.
+To become a lawyer in Australia in Australia, you must study a Bachelor of Law (LLB) or a Juris Doctor (J.D.) postgraduate degree.
+The Law Society of the territory or state where you practice must recognise those degrees.

 No matter which law school you are in, you must complete the 'Priestly 11' core law subjects to practice law and become a legal practitioner in Australia.